 Maintain and monitor secure child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on “Records, Monitoring and Transfer” below.

-4 Records, Monitoring and Transfer (please amend this section to reflect local systems eg use of ‘CPOMS’, ‘My Concerns’ etc and note the details if any special forms or bodymaps etc are used for recording concerns)
+4 Records, Monitoring and Transfer

 4.1 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are written down (or typed), signed (possibly electronically) and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
+Records of concerns are written down (or typed) onto a Learn-At concern form, signed (possibly electronically) and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.
+The Designated Safeguarding Lead or Deputy Lead will also ensure that all concerns are transferred onto the CPOMS system and any further action is logged on this system.

 4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal pupil or staff records.
 Normal records sometimes have markers to show that there is sensitive material stored elsewhere.
 This is to protect individuals from accidental access to sensitive material by those who do not need to know.